How Smart Are Cats? Instinct and Intelligence In Cats

 There are a number of puzzle feeders designed specifically for cats.
 These are great for getting your cat to use their brain to get food.

 If you need more ideas, look online!
-Humans are very creative and have come up with very creative ways to test their cats’ intelligence.
+Humans are very creative and have come up with some great ways to test their cats’ intelligence.

 Animal Cognition (AC).
 Accessed September 24, 2019.